-Fig. 5.38.
-UT-Battelle exit pathway groundwater monitoring locations at Oak Ridge National Laboratory, 2016.
-(EM = DOE Environmental Management; OS = DOE Office of Science).
+Figure 5.36.
+UT-Battelle exit pathway groundwater monitoring locations at Oak Ridge National Laboratory, 2017

 The efficacy of the exit pathway monitoring program was reviewed in late 2011.
 As a result, the groundwater monitoring program was modified through an optimization approach that included frequency analysis of parameters and their concentrations based on an exhaustive review of historical groundwater sampling data.
 The modification resulted in a 10 year staggered groundwater monitoring schedule and analytical suite selection.
 This approach was initiated in 2012.
-The groundwater monitoring program implemented in 2016 is outlined in Table 5.15.
+The groundwater monitoring program implemented in 2017 is outlined in Table 5.18.

-Unfiltered samples were collected from the exit pathway groundwater surveillance monitoring points in 2016.
-The organic suite was composed of VOCs and semivolatile organic compounds (SVOCs); the metallic suite included heavy and non-heavy metals; and the radionuclide suite was composed of gross alpha/gross beta activity, gamma emitters, total radioactive strontium, and tritium.
-Under the monitoring strategy outlined in the exit pathway sampling and analysis plan (Bonine 2012), samples were collected semiannually during the wet (April/May) and dry (August/September/October) seasons.
+Unfiltered samples were collected from the exit pathway groundwater surveillance monitoring points in 2017.
+The organic suite was composed of VOCs and semivolatile organic compounds (SVOCs); the metallic suite included heavy and non-heavy metals; and the radionuclide suite was composed of gross alpha/gross beta activity, gamma emitters, 89/90Sr, and tritium.
+Under the monitoring strategy outlined in the exit pathway sampling and analysis plan (Bonine 2012), samples were collected semiannually during the wet (April) and dry (July/August) seasons.